jaysoo/jaysoo.ca/_posts/2015-06-02-why-you-should-care-about-flux.markdown

 Recall from our previous container example that we pushed component state onto the container.
 The container gets its state from Stores, which are the sources of truth within Flux.

-Practically, this means that all of our *complicated state mutations* only happen within Stores.
+Practically, this means that all of our *complex state mutations* only happen within Stores.

 There are some local states kept within containers, however these should only reflect what are inside Stores.